-Find out what causes thyroid cancer, including non cancerous conditions of the thyroid and radiation.
+Find out what increases the risk of developing thyroid cancer, including radiation and some types of non cancerous thyroid conditions.

 We don’t know what causes most thyroid cancers.
 But there are some factors that might increase your risk of developing it.